Pratyay360/cloud-ping/README.md

 ## 🌟 Star History

-If you find Cloud Ping RS useful, please consider giving it a star on GitHub! ⭐
+If you find Cloud Ping useful, please consider giving it a star on GitHub! ⭐

 ## 📞 Contact & Support